VallinP/easyFlow/README.md

 # easyFlow
-easyFlow : An easy to do unsupervised analysis for mass and flow cytometry data
+easyFlow : An easy to do unsupervised analysis for mass and flow cytometry data.
+From preprocessing to statistics !

 beta-test :
-easyFlow is available for collaboration only today.
-Please contact us at : patrice.vallin@inserm.fr
+easyFlow is only available for collaborations with academics today.

+Please contact me at : patrice.vallin@inserm.fr